2014 iMac reviewed, new low-cost consumer Mac

 There are rumours that Apple will launch a Retina display iMac at some point this year.
 The company has not yet launched this model - probably because of the graphics capabilities that would be required to power such a display.

-You can add a 4K display to an iMac by plugging in the second display using the Thunderbold port.
+You can add another display to an iMac by plugging in the second display using the Thunderbolt port.

 Is the entry-level, £899 iMac good enough?